-The Culture, Media and Sport Committee has launched an inquiry into online data protection and cyber security after the recent data breach in October 2015 affecting about 160,000 of TalkTalk's customers, writes Pulina Whitaker, pictured, of the law firm Morgan Lewis.
+The Culture, Media and Sport Committee has launched an inquiry into online data protection and cyber-security after the recent data breach in October 2015 affecting approximately 160,000 of TalkTalk's customers.
 It has been reported that credit and debit card information and personal identifying information of TalkTalk's customers, such as their names, dates of birth and email addresses, have been accessed by the perpetrator.
 It has also been reported that TalkTalk had previously suffered two other data breaches in the last year.
 The inquiry will look at the TalkTalk data breaches, the most recent one of which is currently the subject of a criminal investigation, and also look at telecoms' and internet service providers' obligations to keep personal data of its customers secure.
-A deadline for written submissions to the inquiry is November 23, 2015.
+The deadline for submissions to the inquiry was 23 November 2015 with the Cyber Security: Protection of Personal Data Online committee scheduled to meet yesterday (15th December) with Dido Harding, chief executive, TalkTalk appearing as a Witnesses.

-Data protection obligations
+Existing data protection obligations

-All "data controllers", such as mobile operators and telecoms operators, have obligations to their customers to have in place adequate technical and organisational measures to keep personal data secure.
+Currently all 'data controllers, such as mobile operators and telecoms operators, have obligations to their customers to have in place adequate technical and organisational measures to keep personal data secure.
 Such measures often include encryption of personal data as well as having in place boundary firewalls, malware protection and patch management software.

-The Government launched its voluntary Cyber Essentials scheme in 2014 allowing organisations to apply for one of two levels of cyber security badge certification:
+The Government launched its voluntary Cyber Essentials scheme in 2014 allowing organisations to apply for one of two levels of cyber-security badge certification:

-• Cyber Essentials - this requires organisations to complete a selfassessment questionnaire (which is marked by an independent external body); or

-• Cyber Essentials Plus - this requires the organisation's systems to be tested by an independent external body.
+- Cyber Essentials this requires organisations to complete a self-assessment questionnaire (which is marked by an independent external body); or - Cyber Essentials Plus this requires the organisation's systems to be tested by an independent external body.

-Although voluntary, the Government is intending to encourage organisations to be more proactive about cyber security in the face of increasingly sophisticated cyber-attacks.
-The key cyber threats facing organisations are:
+Although voluntary, the government is intending to encourage organisations to be more proactive about cyber-security in the face of increasingly sophisticated cyber-attacks.
+The key cyber-threats facing organisations include:

 - State-sponsored hackers

 - Organised criminals

 - Hacktavists

-- · Organisations and
+- Organisations and

 - Current or former employees.

-Cyber security professionals view the chance of a business becoming a victim or a repeated victim of a cyber-attack as almost inevitable and, therefore, all organisations should review regularly their cyber security measures as the threat landscape evolves.
+Cyber-security professionals view the chance of a business becoming a victim or a repeated victim of a cyber-attack as almost inevitable and, therefore, all organisations should review regularly their cyber-security measures as the threat landscape evolves.